 Short summary

-DEQ proposes rules to:

-Update maintenance plans for carbon monoxide (CO) and particulate matter 10 microns and smaller (PM10) for Grants Pass.
-The plans would apply until 2025 and meet the Clean Air Act 10-year maintenance plan requirements for these pollutants.

-Allow the Grants Pass community to adopt simplified "limited" maintenance plans . because CO and PM10 pollution levels have been very low and the area is unlikely to exceed health standards in the future.

-Eliminate the need for costly computer modeling for the transportation conformity analysis.
+DEQ proposes rules to update Oregon maintenance plans designed to protect air quality in Grants Pass for carbon monoxide and for particulate matter 10 microns and smaller (PM10) as required by federal law.
+Because CO and PM10 pollution levels have been very low and the area is unlikely to exceed health standards in the future, DEQ proposes limited maintenance plans that streamline requirements and eliminate costly computer modeling requirements for transportation conformity analysis.

-DEQ proposes the Environmental Quality Commission approve the proposed rules for incorporation into Oregon Clean Air Act State Implementation Plan.
-With EQC’s approval, DEQ would submit the rules to the U. S. Environmental Protection Agency to be included in revisions to the State Implementation Plan required under the Clean Air Act.
+DEQ proposes the Oregon Environmental Quality Commission approve the proposed rules for incorporation into the Oregon Clean Air Act State Implementation Plan.
+With EQC’s approval, DEQ would submit the rules to the U. S. Environmental Protection Agency to be included in revisions to the State Implementation Plan required under the federal Clean Air Act.

 Brief history

-Under the federal Clean Air Act, EPA sets air quality standards to protect public health for six common air pollutants.
-EPA established the CO standard at 35 parts per million (ppm) for a 1-hour average and at 9 ppm for an 8-hour average.
-EPA established the PM10 standard at 150 micrograms per cubic meter (μg/m3) for a 24-hour average and at 50 μg/m3 for an annual average.
-The federal Clean Air Act requires that communities which exceed these health standards adopt plans to achieve and maintain good air quality.
+Under the Clean Air Act, EPA sets air quality standards to protect public health for six common air pollutants.
+EPA established the CO standard at 35 parts per million for a 1-hour average and at 9 parts per million for an 8-hour average.
+EPA established the PM10 standard at 150 micrograms per cubic meter for a 24-hour average and at 50 micrograms per cubic meter for an annual average.
+The Clean Air Act requires communities that exceed these health standards to adopt plans to achieve and maintain good air quality.

 In the mid to late 1980s, Grants Pass exceeded the 8-hour CO standard and the 24-hour PM10 standard.
 The area was designated as a nonattainment area for CO in 1985 and for PM10 in 1990.
-In response, DEQ adopted attainment plans with various CO and PM10 control measures to reduce pollution levels within the urban growth boundary to meet the federal standards.
+In response, EQC adopted attainment plans with CO and PM10 control measures to reduce pollution levels within the urban growth boundary to meet the federal standards.
 This resulted in significant improvements in air quality and Grants Pass was reclassified to attainment for CO in 2000 and PM10 in 2002.
-EQC adopted the first maintenance plans at that time.
+EQC adopted the first maintenance plans for Grants Pass at that time.

-Over the last 25 years, Grants Pass’s CO and PM10 levels have steadily declined and the area is unlikely to exceed these standards again.
-EPA provides an option for states to adopt simplified limited maintenance plans for low risk areas like Grants Pass.
-The proposed CO and PM10 limited maintenance plans would be the second maintenance plans for the Grants Pass area and would ensure compliance through 2025.
-If adopted, this second set of maintenance plans would be the final maintenance plans required under the federal Clean Air Act.
+EPA requires Oregon to establish second maintenance plans for the Grants Pass area to ensure compliance with the standards through 2025.
+EPA provides an option for states to adopt simplified plans, called limited maintenance plans, for low-risk areas like Grants Pass.

 Regulated parties

-The proposed rules update the existing maintenance plans designed to protect public health in Grants Pass by continuing to provide good air quality over the next 10 years.

-The proposed amendments to OAR 340-200-0040 incorporates the limited maintenance plans into State of Oregon Clean Air Act Implementation Plan and does not change the regulated parties.
+The proposed amendments to OAR 340-200-0040 incorporate the limited maintenance plans into State of Oregon Clean Air Act Implementation Plan and does not change the regulated parties.

 Request for other options

 During the public comment period, DEQ requests public comment on whether to consider other options for achieving the rules’ substantive goals while reducing negative economic impact of the rule on business.
-As noted in the fiscal impact summary, there is little to no fiscal impact under both proposed limited maintenance plans.